-You walk around thinking: “My life sucks” far too often.
+You say: “I think my life sucks” far too often.

 You need to become aware of your “daily negative thought patterns” – or else you will continue to find yourself going from saying…

-Today I want to help you to change your daily programmed negative thoughts – so you can stop feeling like your life sucks – and start feeling happy, grateful, confident – and even lucky in life!
+Today I want to help you to change your daily programmed negative thoughts – so you can start feeling…

-Dare to think about your five most painful disappointing life incidents.
+Dare to think about your five most painful life incidents.